 Using Sport to create Social Change

-By organising sports tournaments, in particular football, during sports festivals, the project taps into a youth-centred community that creates content to educate, inform and inspire through sport as a tool for social change.
-This is done, in cooperation with local schools and local authorities, to promote and improve situations in communities.
-During the football community leagues and tournaments, the project has been engaging women and youths as community change agents to influence service delivery in land rights and safe housing.
-This facilitates the recruitment and mobilization of Change Agents (i.e. representatives of community groups) in Makululu, while providing an opportunity for youth and children to participate in many issues including governance, gender equality, and employability with a special emphasis on youth leadership and social integration.
+By organising sports tournaments, in particular football, during sports festivals, the project taps into a youth-centred community.
+This creates content to educate, inform and inspire through sport as a tool for social change.
+This is done in cooperation with local schools and local authorities.
+It promotes and improves situations in communities.
+During the football community leagues and tournaments, the project has been engaging women and youths as community change agents.
+This is to influence service delivery in land rights and safe housing.
+It also facilitates the recruitment and mobilization of Change Agents (i.e. representatives of community groups) in Makululu.
+While providing an opportunity for youth and children to participate in many issues including governance, gender equality, and employability with a special emphasis on youth leadership and social integration.

 The Impact so Far

-We have identified and trained 20 young people from the community to become Sports Mediators, using football3 methodology, which the project has adopted to use in creating awareness on project activities in Makululu.
-In addition, these Sports Mediators have been trained in community mobilisation skills on how to actively engage young people and form sport teams in the community.
+We have identified and trained 20 young people from the community to become Sports Mediators.
+Using football3 methodology, which the project has adopted to use in creating awareness on project activities in Makululu.
+In addition, these Sports Mediators have been trained in community mobilisation skills.
+This includes how to actively engage young people and form sport teams in the community.
 As at end of December 2019, 100 sport teams with a total membership of 1,689 were formed in the community.

 Thanks to a new project launching in urban slum areas in Zambia, sporting events are at the heart of helping young people and children.
 The sports and housing programme will support the community tackle the many challenges they face.

-In light of what is happening in the world at the moment, you can still “play sport to secure land in Zambia”.
+In light of what is happening in the world at the moment.
+You can still “play sport to secure land in Zambia”.
 Play a sport by yourself or with the people who live in your house.
-Sports which you can do which allow for minimal contact include cycling in your garden, playing tennis, squash or badminton etc. Remember to donate what you can here!
+Sports which you can do which allow for minimal contact include cycling in your garden.
+Or, playing tennis, squash or badminton etc. Remember to donate what you can here!